 Not ‘he did’, or ‘Christ did’

 Then I had a stream of images come to my mind.
-Imagres of our Savior’s last week on earth.
+Images of our Savior’s last week on earth.
 His triumphal entry into Jerusalem.
-Having to deal with fame, with unstable living arrangements, betrayal, friends not holding up on their end, physical ailments no other could endure, losing loved ones to death-his own, false accusations, causing a mother’s pain, loneliness and possibly depression.
+Having to deal with fame, with unstable living arrangements, betrayal, flaky friends, impossible physical ailments, losing loved ones to death-his own, false accusations, causing a mother’s pain, loneliness and possibly depression.
 All culminating in his willingness to give his life for those he loved.

 I realized there was so much more to the atonement then life after death, although that is definitely huge.
 I realized I’ve been trying to do everything myself, not because I was worried about my salvation, but because I didn’t see another way to get stuff done.